 That was back in 2009.
-Today, their company is valued at over USD 4 Billion and they welcome over 40 million users a month.
+Today, their company is valued at over USD 4 Billion, and they welcome over 40 million users a month.
 Disclaimer: This video shows a previous version of the app.
-In the latest version, you can now also try new flooring and the app will calculate how much of it you will need.
+You can now also try new flooring in the latest version, and the app will calculate how much of it you will need.

 B2B is growing very fast.
-This is mainly because companies are starting to understand that whether it’s B2C or B2B, the approach towards the end consumer is not that different.
+This is mainly because companies are starting to understand that whether it’s B2C or B2B, the end consumer’s approach is not that different.
 After all, they all become B2H (Business to Human) because, ultimately, a person will be on the other side of the transaction.
 It’s them who have the final decision power to purchase – or not.
 The sooner you make the overall experience easy and pleasant for them, the better.

-The main improvements in B2B website development come from a series of innovating features ranging from the implementation of mobile-first design to personalization, marketing features, loyalty programs, gamification and the development of intuitive and creative design, .
+The main improvements in B2B website development come from a series of innovating features ranging from the implementation of mobile-first design to personalization, marketing features, loyalty programs, gamification, and the development of an intuitive and creative design.
 B2B customers are now more prone to buying online because it’s more cost- and time-efficient.

-To give in to the subscription model is to allow for the automation of life as we know it.
-With the help of personalization, big data, and machine learning, our behavior is becoming more measurable, more predictable and, therefore, more automated.
+Giving in to the subscription model allows for the automation of life as we know it.
+With the help of personalization, big data, and machine learning, our behavior is becoming more measurable, more predictable, and, therefore, more automated.

 There are already services that allow you to automatically receive groceries, personal care items, pet food, and medicine even before you actually realize that you need to buy them.

-The interesting business side of this model is that a subscription model can definitely help if you’re ever interested in selling your company.
-Annual Recurring Revenue (ARR) is one of the most valuable metrics in startup acquisitions and a subscription model is great for displaying it.
+This model’s interesting business side is that a subscription model can definitely help if you’re ever interested in selling your company.
+Annual Recurring Revenue (ARR) is one of the most valuable metrics in startup acquisitions, and a subscription model is great for displaying it.